vivasaayi/cloudrover/README.md

 Many monitoring tools and alert routing systems are already availabile.

-Cloud Rover aims to help SREs with the practical Alert Managment, from generation to root cause.
+Cloud Rover aims to help SREs with the practical Alert Managment, from alert generation to root cause anaysis.

 # How to run Cloud Rover as a docker image